nichoth/ssb-field-guide/README.md

     text: 'Hello, world!'
 }, function (err, msg) {
     // the API we returned from `init`
-    // here the api return by flumeview-reduce sbot.aaaaa.get(function (err, data) {
+    // which here is the api return by flumeview-reduce sbot.aaaaa.get(function (err, data) {
         console.log('**get**', err, msg)
     })